An employee who is covered by a collective bargaining agreement except to the extent participation is provided under such agreement.

 A person under age 26 who is;

-- A naturally or legally adopted child of a regular employee or retiree,
+- A naturally or legally adopted child of a regular or non-regular employee or retiree,

-- A grandchild, niece, nephew, cousin, or other child related by blood or marriage over whom a regular employee, retiree, or the spouse of a regular employee or retiree (separately or together) is the sole court appointed legal guardian or sole managing conservator,
+- A grandchild, niece, nephew, cousin, or other child related by blood or marriage over whom a regular or non-regular employee, retiree, or the spouse of a regular or non-regular employee or retiree (separately or together) is the sole court appointed legal guardian or sole managing conservator,

-- A child for whom the regular employee or retiree has assumed a legal obligation for support immediately prior to the child's adoption by the regular employee or retiree, or
+- A child for whom the regular or non-regular employee or retiree has assumed a legal obligation for support immediately prior to the child's adoption by the regular or non-regular employee or retiree, or

-- A stepchild of a regular employee or retiree.
+- A stepchild of a regular or non-regular employee or retiree.

 Child does not include a foster child.

 Most U.S. dollar-paid employees of Exxon Mobil Corporation and participating affiliates are eligible.
 Full-time employees not hired on a temporary basis (also called regular employees) are eligible.
-Extended part-time employees, as classified on the employer's books and records, are also eligible.
+Effective January 1, 2023 non-regular employees are also eligible.

 The following are not eligible to participate in the Plan: employees of Station Operators, Inc. (SOI), leased employees as defined in the Internal Revenue Code, barred employees, or special agreement persons as defined in the plan document.
 Generally, special-agreement persons are persons paid by the company on a commission basis, persons working for an unaffiliated company that provides services to the company, and persons working for the company pursuant to a contract that excludes coverage of benefits.